Elevenlabs AudioNative Player

 • For „Click to play” ads: audio and video may only play when the user clicks, and „start” and „stop” or „mute” buttons are required.

 Google also checks the content of videos used in ads.
-Creatives are checked for, among other things, malware, HTTP cookies, landing page quality and language, etc.
+Creatives are checked for malware, HTTP cookies, landing page quality, and language, among other things.

 Interactive multimedia ads

-Sometimes we come across an ad that is more elaborate than a graphic or video ad.
+Sometimes, we come across an ad that is more elaborate than a graphic or video ad.
 It has more possible interactions, and clicking on its specific fields will produce different effects.
-The simplest example here are demo versions of games or applications, which allow us to “test” some features of the application.
+The simplest example is demo versions of games or applications, allowing us to „test” some application features.
 In addition to the main content of the ads, they usually also contain an icon and description of the application and a button with a call to action.
-We create such ads using manual HTML5 ad upload.
+We create such ads using manual HTML5 ad uploads.
 However, preparing the appropriate file requires more advanced skills.
 A popular tool that allows you to create such ads is Google Web Designer, but the market offers many other options.

 Because such ads display in full-screen mode on most devices, Google requires the use of appropriate HTML5 attributes.
 These include: